kishorirai/credit-card-fraud-detection/README.md

 ## **Dataset**

-The dataset used for training the model is available in the repository under `data/credit_card_fraud_data.csv`.
-It contains features related to transactions, such as transaction amount, time, and anonymized features.
+The dataset used for training the model is available in the repository in zip file, credit_card_fraud_data.csv`.
+It contain features related to transactions, such as transaction amount, time, and anonymized features.
 You can use this dataset to test the model.

 ## **Model**